Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Introduction

 then $\eta_n \to u$ in a suitable sense. \end{theorem}

 To provide such theoretical guarantees, we propose to use a novel type of neural network termed estimatable variation neural network (EVNN).
 A regularity control in form of an upper bound on the total variation (or $W^{1,1}$ norm) is available for EVNNs.
 We present a straightforward to implement architecture to construct EVNNs for approximating functions depending (non-smoothly) on a small number of variables.
 We show a universal approximation result for networks with this architecture.
 Moreover, we are able to integrate these networks numerically up to arbitrary precision and control possible oscillations.
-These properties can be used to construct explicitly computable loss functions $(\Loss_n)_{n\in\naturals}$ for both ordinary differential equations (ODEs) as well as scalar hyperbolic conservation laws whose minimization leads to the convergence to the unique solution in the sense of Theorem~\ref{thm:informal}, see Theorems \ref{thm:convergenceODE}, \ref{thm:convergenceODEWeak} and \ref{thm:convergence} below.
+These properties can be used to construct explicitly computable loss functions $(\Loss_n)_{n\in\naturals}$ for both ordinary differential equations (ODEs) as well as scalar hyperbolic conservation laws whose minimization leads to the convergence to the unique solution in the sense of Theorem~\ref{thm:informal}, see Theorem \ref{thm:convergence} below.

 Additionally, we show that if the solution is a function of bounded M-variation, a notion we define below, then for each $n$ there always exists a network $\eta$ such that $\Loss_n(\eta)$ is arbitrarily close to $0$.
 In other words, if the solution is an element of a certain function space, the network has a sufficient number of parameters and the optimizing algorithm finds sufficiently good local minima, loss minimization leads to the unique solution.
-For ODEs, this auxiliary function space can be identified with the space of functions with bounded pointwise variation.
-Furthermore, we are able to derive error estimates under natural assumptions for the ODE case.

 As is typical for solution learning approaches, the proposed algorithms are not competitive with conventional numerical methods in regards to computational cost for solving forward problems.
 But they are convenient to modify for additional data fitting constraints or for parameter search.
 Moreover, the strong theoretical results show that they are a promising starting point for further research on the use of neural networks for (partial) differential equations.